 Doctors who train in plastic and reconstructive surgery in New Zealand have had a minimum of two or three years of experience as a surgical registrar prior to applying for selection into the SET programme.

-The programme takes a minimum of five and maximum of nine years to complete and trainees rotate among the four PRS accredited training hospitals in New Zealand.
+The programme takes a minimum of five and maximum of nine years to complete and trainees rotate among the five PRS accredited training hospitals in New Zealand.
 Trainees are supervised by plastic and reconstructive surgeons and undertake regular assessments.
 They are also expected to complete mandated courses and exams and attend annual training conferences.
-The aim of the programme is produce competent independent plastic and reconstructive surgeons with the experience, knowledge, skills and attributes necessary to deliver the highest standard of safe, ethical and comprehensive care to the community.
+The aim of the programme is to produce competent independent plastic and reconstructive surgeons with the experience, knowledge, skills and attributes necessary to deliver the highest standard of safe, ethical and comprehensive care to the community.

-On completion of the programme, trainees are eligible for Fellowship of the Royal Australasian College of Surgeons (FRACS).
+On completion of the programme, trainees are eligible for Fellowship of the Royal Australasian College of Surgeons (FRACS) .
 This fellowship is the benchmark of a fully trained plastic and reconstructive surgeon in New Zealand and Australia.

-It is common for surgeons to undertake fellowship positions overseas after obtaining their FRACS for further study before returning to New Zealand
+It is common for surgeons to undertake fellowship positions overseas after obtaining their FRACS for further study before returning to New Zealand.

 Questions relating to the NZ PRS SET programme should be directed to NZAPS via training@plasticsurgery.org.nz or (04) 803 3020.